 A good cost-plus pricing example is when you add up all of your costs, then add a fixed percentage amount on top of a product or services cost.

 The cost-plus pricing formula is: Price = Cost + added amount.

-Cost-plus pricing meaning is: Work out the cost of an item or service in detail.
+Cost-plus pricing: Work out the cost of an item or service in detail.
 Then put an arbitrary, made up percentage amount on top of the costs of the services to get the margin you want.

 A cost-plus pricing strategy is a top-down costing approach to improving profitability.
-It is very accountancy driven because cost-plus pricing looks at determining a product’s unit cost first to then determine the price.
+It is very accountancy-driven because cost-plus pricing looks at determining a product’s unit cost first to determine the price.
 To do this, you got to include direct as well as indirect costs associated with the product or service.

-Retail and B2B businesses have used cost-plus pricing strategy examples for many years now to make sure they were ‘fairly’ covering their costs and hitting their margin target.
+Retail and B2B businesses have used cost-plus pricing strategy examples for many years now to make sure they are ‘fairly’ covering their costs and hitting their margin target.

 The cost-plus pricing method is still very popular today because it’s relatively simple to add a percentage amount to a product’s or service’s cost to set a price.

-Cost-plus is widely used in both B2B and B2C markets because ‘pricing’ is still to this day managed largely by finance managers (as opposed to pricing managers) who believe cost-plus pricing strategy is the most financially prudent way to yield a fair and safer return overall fully allocated costs.
+Cost-plus is widely used in both B2B and B2C markets.
+Since ‘pricing’ is still to this day managed largely by finance managers (as opposed to pricing managers).
+They believe cost-plus pricing strategy is the most financially prudent way to yield a fair and safer return overall fully allocated costs.

 But here’s the problem with cost-plus pricing…

 Cost-plus pricing assumes you can set prices without impacting volume.
 But this is not realistic at all.